kubernetes-sigs/gateway-api/docs-src/spec.md

 </p>
 <p>
 <p>HostnameMatch specifies how a Listener should match the incoming
-host name from a client request.
+hostname from a client request.
 Depending on the incoming protocol, the match must apply to names provided by the client at both the TLS and the HTTP protocol layers.</p>
 </p>